Working with pipelines

 • a list of steps (required)

 To create or update a pipeline you can use a JSON definition or define it from code directly.
-Below here is a sample script to create a pipeline and its equivalent JSON definition
+Below here is a sample script structure to create a pipeline with all the different steps available, and its equivalent JSON definition

 import wizata_dsapi